Santa Clara University Data & Information Overview

 In its yearly rankings, College Factual analyzes over 2,000 colleges and universities to determine which ones are the best in a variety of categories, such as overall value, quality, diversity, which schools are the best for each major, and much more.

-According to College Factual's 2021 analysis, SCU is ranked #68 out of 1,715 schools in the nation that were analyzed for overall quality.
+SCU is ranked #59 out of 2,576 schools in the nation for overall quality on College Factual's 2022 Best Colleges list.
 This lands it a coveted spot in the top 5% of all colleges and universities in the country.
+This is an improvement over the previous year, when SCU held the #68 spot on the Best Overall Colleges list.

 Is It Hard to Get Into SCU?